manuGil/GitCoDev/gitcodev/lesson2.md

 ```shell
 error: Cannot delete branch 'foo' checked out at '/Users/courses/gitcodev/2310-gitcodev/git/lesson2'
 ```

-You can only delete a branch you are **NOT** currently working on.
-Since we are on the branch `foo`, we cannot delete it.

-**Explanation:**

-> In Git, every repository has a current branch that your working directory is using.
+In Git, every repository has a current branch that your working directory is using.
 This is known as the checked-out branch.
-The error you're encountering means that Git is preventing you from deleting the branch you're currently on.
+The **error** you're encountering means that Git is preventing you from deleting the branch you're currently on.
 This happens because:

 - Git needs an active branch to track changes.
 If you delete the current branch, there would be no branch left for Git to refer to in the working directory.
 - To prevent you from accidentally removing the branch where your work is happening, Git won’t allow you to delete the branch you are currently on.